In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 string_or_value LIKE pattern

-- string_or_value: This can be the text or string value or it can be the name of the column.
+- string_or_value: This can be the text or string value, or it can be the name of the column.

 - LIKE: It is the LIKE operator itself.

-- pattern: This is the pattern that you want to match with the string_or_value.
+- Pattern: This is the pattern that you want to match with the string_or_value.

 SELECT 'United States of America' LIKE 'U%';

-In the above query, the value is ‘United States of America’, and the pattern ‘U%’ with the LIKE operator returns the result as True because the pattern ‘U%’ search for the string that starts with the letter ‘U’.
+In the above query, the value is ‘United States of America’, and the pattern ‘U%’ with the LIKE operator returns the result as True because the pattern ‘U%’ searches for the string that starts with the letter ‘U’.

-PostgreSQL Like Operator with Multiple Values Substring
+Example 1: Like Operator with Substring

 The syntax is given below.